Omphalos hypothesis: Modern creationists

 Some modern creationists still argue against scientific evidence in the same way.
-For instance, John D. Morris, president of the Institute for Creation Research wrote in 1990 about the "appearance of age", saying that: "...what [God] created was functionally complete right from the start—able to fulfill the purpose for which it was created".
+For instance, John D. Morris, president of the Institute for Creation Research, wrote in 1990 about the "appearance of age", saying that "what [God] created was functionally complete right from the start—able to fulfill the purpose for which it was created".

 He does not extend this idea to the geological record, preferring to believe that it was all created in the Flood, but others such as Gerald E. Aardsma go further, with his idea of "virtual history".
 This appears to suggest that events after the creation have changed the "virtual history" we now see, including the fossils:

 This raises one more major point of difference, the handling of the Fall.
 Briefly, Creation with Appearance of Age runs into a theological snag with things like fossils of fish with other smaller fish in their stomachs: "Do you mean that God chose to paint, of all things, a facade of SUFFERING and DEATH onto the creation when He gave it this arbitrary appearance of age at the time of creation?"
 The virtual history paradigm recognizes simply that all creation type miracles entail a virtual history, so the Fall, with its creation type miracles (by which the nature of the creation was changed—"subjected to futility") carried with it its own (fallen) virtual history, which is the virtual history we now see.
 We do not see the original utopian pre-Fall creation with its (presumably utopian) virtual history.

 Criticisms

 Beginning of false creation

 Although Gosse's original Omphalos hypothesis specifies a popular creation story, others have proposed that the idea does not preclude creation as recently as five minutes ago, including memories of times before this created in situ.
 This idea is sometimes called Last Thursdayism by its opponents, as in "the world might as well have been created last Thursday."

-Scientifically, the concept is both unverifiable and unfalsifiable through any conceivable scientific study—in other words, it is impossible to conclude the truth of the hypothesis, since it requires the empirical data itself to have been arbitrarily created to look the way it does at every observable level of detail.
+Scientifically, the concept is both unverifiable and unfalsifiable through any scientific study—in other words, it is impossible to conclude the truth of the hypothesis, since it requires the empirical data itself to have been arbitrarily created to look the way it does at every observable level of detail.